cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/Assets, Threats, and Vulnerabilities/module_2.md

 ### Activity: Improve authentication, authorization, and accounting for a small business
 I perform this [Access control worksheet](Access-control-worksheet.pdf) activity, to assess the access controls used by a business.
 I analyze their current process, identify issues, and make recommendations to improve their security practices.

-#### Personal reflection
+## Personal reflection and Key takeaways
-I learn about principle of least priveledge customers trust, users has the right how dheir data should be handled
+I learn about principle of least privilege, encryption, decryption, hashes, and framework to protect sensitive information and prevent unauthorized access.

+- customers trust, users has the right how their data should be handled.
 - Hash values are primarily used as a way to determine the integrity of files and applications.
-Hashes also keep information confidential because they can't be decrypted.
+- Hashes also keep information confidential because they can't be decrypted.
 - Authorization controls are linked to the separation of duties and the principle of least privilege.
-Separation of duties is the principle that users should not be given levels of authorization that would allow them to misuse a system.
+- Separation of duties is the principle that users should not be given levels of authorization that would allow them to misuse a system.

 ## Next Steps
 Continue Course 1 Module 2